cysouw/diathesis/text/c03_prepositions.md

  \b. \* Der Elefant hat ins Wasser gestürzt.
  \c.
 Ich habe den Elefanten ins Wasser gestürzt.

-This alternation is strongly reminiscent of the "Zustandsapassiv" (see Section ???), but there is a crucial difference in that both the transitive \Next[a,b] and the intransitive \Next[c,d] can occur in the present tense.
+This alternation is strongly reminiscent of the "Zustandspassiv" (see Section ???), but there is a crucial difference in that both the transitive \Next[a,b] and the intransitive \Next[c,d] can occur in the present tense.
 This is crucially different from regular transitive verbs \NNext for which the intransitive present is not possible \NNext[d].

 \ex.
  \a.
 Ich habe den Elefanten ins Wasser gestürzt.